FUSAKLA/promruval/docs/validations.md

 ### `hasSourceTenantsForMetrics`

 Fails, if the rule uses metric, that matches the specified regular expression for any tenant, but does not have the tenant configured in the  `source_tenants` of the rule group option the rule belongs to.
+> If you use Mimir, and know, that the metrics are coming from specific tenants, you can make sure the tenants are configured in the rule group `source_tenants` option.

 ```yaml
 params: